nparmhans/Eloquent-JS/jsChallenges/4.higherOrderFunctions/README.md

 * Filtering an array

 ##Summary
-One day JSON will make sense!
+One day JSON will make sense!g

 ##Challenges